ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 state data at the finality boundary provided by the reorg limit.

-State data from blocks *above* the reorg limit (*non-finalized state*) is stored in-memory using immutable data structures from the `im` crate.
-State data from blocks *below* the reorg limit (*finalized state*) is stored persistently using `sled`.
-This allows a simplification of our state handling, because only finalized data is persistent.
+State data from blocks *above* the reorg limit (*non-finalized state*) is stored in-memory and handles multiple chains.
+State data from blocks *below* the reorg limit (*finalized state*) is stored persistently using `sled` and only tracks a single chain.
+This allows a simplification of our state handling, because only finalized data is persistent and the logic for finalized data handles less invariants.

-We choose `im` because it provides best-in-class manipulation of persistent data structures.
-We choose `sled` because of its ease of integration and API simplicity.

 One downside of this design is that restarting the node loses the last 100 blocks, but node restarts are relatively infrequent and a short re-sync is